 Walking to school is an example of being moderately active.
 Playing a game of

 basketball is an example of being vigorously active.

 Step 2: After you find out how many calories your child needs, use the chart below to help you plan how much food from each

 food group to serve each day.

-For example, if your child eats or drinks an extra 100 calories each day beyond his or her calorie needs and does not burn off the extra calories, that's an extra 700 calories each week, an extra 2, 800 each month (4 weeks), or an extra 36,500 calories each year.
+For example, if your child eats or drinks an extra 100 calories each day but does not burn them off, that's an extra 700 calories each week, an extra 2, 800 each month (4 weeks), or an extra 36,500 calories each year.